manoelcampos/javadoc-coverage/README.md

 ![](coverage-report-sample.png)

-A Doclet to generate JavaDoc coverage reports.
-It parses the java source files and checks the percentage of the Java code covered by JavaDoc documentation, including:
+The Doclet parses java source files and checks the percentage of the Java code covered by JavaDoc documentation, including:
 - packages (*Java 9 modules not supported yet*)
 - classes, inner classes, interfaces and enums
 - class attributes